About us

 It showed that this really is everyone’s business: from mental health services to primary care, hospital and community services, local authorities, charities, research bodies and many more.

-An Equally Well collaborative has now formed in Australia, using a similar approach to the New Zealand model.
+An Equally Well collaborative also formed in Australia, using a similar approach to the New Zealand model.

 Become a member of Equally Well UK